avneetkz/factors_of_non_prime/README.md

 ## What is factor
 The factor of a number is a number that divides the given number completely without any remainder.
 Division and multiplication are the operations that are used in finding the factors of a number.

-### We have used MODULUS operator in the code for finding factors.
+### We have used FLOOR DIVISION operator in the code for finding factors.